Canadian Pain Task Force Online Consultation

 • Natural Pain Management

-by netflix, about 4 years ago
+by netflix, over 4 years ago

 As an OT who has worked for over 25 years in the field of helping clients manage chronic pain, I have never seen a treatment more effective than MPS (Micropoint Stimulation).
 You can see more about this treatment at www.dolphinmps.com.